White-tailed Deer (Odocoileus virginianus)

 NH Fish and Game does not advocate the supplemental feeding of deer, will not participate in winter feeding efforts, and urges landowners not to feed deer.
 Download a brochure about this, entitled More Harm than Good

 Mating season varies within the species range.
 Northern individuals breed during mid-November, while southern species breed in January or February.
+This is in reference to northern and southern U.S., not NH.
+In NH breeding dates are fairly consistent throughout the state and roughly 80% of breeding takes place over a 3 week period starting around mid-November.
 Buck groups split up and several bucks follow a doe’s scent from a distance of 150 feet.
 The dominant buck may compete with others and mate with several does.
 After mating season, does return to subgroups until early spring.
 Females have a gestation time of 6.5 months.
 In their first year of mating, does produce one fawn.
 After this initial year, they commonly produce twins or triplets annually.
-Fawns stay with their mother until right before the next year’s birth.
+The majority of fawns are born in June and stay with their mother until right before the next year’s birth.

 White-tailed deer are able to swim, run and jump extremely well.
 Winter coats of northern deer have hollow hair shafts that fill with air.
 This makes the coat so buoyant that it is hard for an animal to sink if exhausted.
 White-tailed deer can run at speeds up to 36 mph, although they typically run to the nearest cover and never for long distances.
 A deer can also leap 8.5 feet vertically and 30 feet horizontally.